 - Asparagus: Add or substitute with zucchini, bell peppers, or eggplant, for an extra layer of flavor and heartiness.

-How To Make Vegan Orzo Pasta Salad
+How To Make Vegan Pesto Orzo Salad

 Consider these pictures as your blueprint for a delicious vegan orzo pesto pasta salad.
 See the recipe card for details.